 - Sign-up for your gas stations e-newsletter and deals/offers.
-A lot times they will send you coupons for so many cents off per gallon of gasoline.
-A friend of mine at work takes advantage of a gas station chain’s promotion where they double any competitors coupons on Tuesdays.
+A lot of times they will send you coupons for so many cents off per gallon of gasoline.
+A friend of mine at work takes advantage of a gas station chain's promotion where they double any competitors coupons on Tuesdays.

 - Buy on Wednesdays.
 They tend to be the cheapest day to purchase gas.

 - Get the gas retailers reward card or become a member.
 We purchase almost all of our gas at Costco – which is typically 10-20 cents cheaper than any in our area.